Capital Games and Growth Equilibria: Preliminaries

 \begin{proof} Given $s_{-i}$, each choice of strategy $s_i \in S_i$ creates a different strategy profile $s = (s_i, s_{-i})$, which assigns a probability $s(a)$ to each possible action profile $a$, of which there are finitely many.
 Since $u_i$ is deterministic, this means that $s$ also induces a probability distribution over the finite number of possible utilities of player $i$.
 Of course the utilities of $i$ are real-valued, and $\sum_{a \in A} s_i(a) = 1$.
 Therefore choosing a strategy $s_i$ given $s_{-i}$ means choosing a gamble defined by possible realizations $\{u_i(a)\}_{a \in \mathcal{A}}$ with associated probabilities $\{s(a)\}_{a \in \mathcal{A}}$, and \dt is the duration of the game. \end{proof}

-From the definition of a VNM utility function, we have built in the assumption that the player wishes to maximize the expected value of utility.
+From the definition of a vNM utility function, we have built in the assumption that the player wishes to maximize the expected value of utility.
 In practice, we are given gambles with the values $\{q_1, \ldots, q_K\}$, but we cannot assume these values are the same units as our utility.

 As \cite{eebook} argue, and as we saw with the PGM coin flip, the definition of a gamble on its own does not provide sufficient information to choose between gambles.
-This means the definition of a gamble does not given us enough information to determine our VNM utility function.
-We cannot generally compare possible gambles without (1) knowing how the outcome affects the future, e.g., how the outcome impacts future decisions; (2) our circumstances, i.e., in the relevant units ($q_i$), how much are we initially endowed with before the gamble; and (3) our personal preferences, e.g., risk tolerance.
-We will put aside the psychological third aspect for our purposes, and extend our treatment of games based on the first two; by having players start with some initial endowment of an observable of interest (i.e., capital) and treat each game as a single time step in a (potentially infinite) sequence of (potentially independent) decisions each player faces.
+This equates to saying that a set of gambles does not given us enough information to uniquely determine a utility function.

+We cannot generally compare possible gambles without (1) knowing how the outcome affects the future, including future decisions; (2) our circumstances, i.e., in the relevant units ($q_i$), how much are we initially endowed with before the gamble; and (3) our personal preferences, e.g., risk tolerance.
+We will put aside the psychological third aspect for our purposes, and extend our treatment of games based on the first two; by having players start with some initial endowment of an observable of interest (\textit{capital}) and treat each game as a single decision in a (potentially infinite) sequence of decisions each player faces.
 This sequence of future decisions characterizes the dynamics of the player's ``wealth" in units of the observable.

-In practice, each outcome of a gamble could have a separate duration.
+In practice, the realization of each outcome of a gamble could have a different duration.
 For brevity we will assume all outcomes of a gamble have the same duration.